 Aquarium fish color enhancement through the choice of fish food is one of the best and the most natural methods.
 Different fish food can indeed make a huge difference in fish’s overall health, as well as to improve fish colors.
 With specific diet, you can bring out the best colors of your aquarium fish.
 In the following, we will be going through a list of best fish food that can naturally enhance the coloration of aquarium fish.

 Part I. Provide your aquarium fish with a high-quality staple food is a good start.

 1. Omega One Flakes

-– This arguable “the best brand” uses “whole salmon” as main ingredient.
+– This arguably “the best brand” uses “whole salmon” as the main ingredient.

 Most other fish food use “fish meal.”
-The term “fish meal” usually means the leftover parts of fish after the good parts were removed for other products such as for human consumption.
-Fish meal is mostly consisted of fish skins, and organs, and it is not as nutritious as “whole salmon” which includes every part of the entire salmon.
+The term “fish meal” usually means the leftover parts of fish after the good parts were removed to other products such as for human consumption.
+Fish meal is mostly fish skins and fish organs, and it is not as nutritious as “whole salmon” which includes every part of the entire salmon.
 Salmon is a natural color enhancer, and it is best for bringing out the red in your fish.

 2. Omega One Super Color Flakes